c6o/docs/content/concepts/teleport.md

 ## Use-Case

-More often than not, developers still need to run their entire stack of services whenever developing/debugging locally.
+One problem developers encounter is the need to run their entire stack of services whenever developing/debugging locally.
 This means developers need to maintain the domain knowledge and capability of building and running the entire service stack, even if they only are concerned about a tiny piece of the system.

-CodeZero resolves this by allowing developers to only run the workloads they are concerned with, while maintaining connectivity to the remaining services within a remote environment.
+CodeZero resolves this by enabling developers to only run the workloads they are concerned with, while maintaining connectivity to the remaining services within a remote environment.

 ![Teleport Dataflow](../_media/teleport.png ':size=500')